micwin/ticino/events/src/site/markdown/index.md

 		}

 	}

+## return values

+You surely could implement a kind of return value and use that as a sort of processing trigger:

+	public class PingEvent {
+		boolean fProcessed

+		public void markProcessed() {
+			fProcessed = true ;
+		}

+		public boolean isProcessed () {
+			return fProcessed ;
+		}
+	}

+A receiver ...

+	public class Receiver {
+		...
+		public void process (Ping pEvent) {
+			if (!pEvent.isProcessed() {
+				// do some magic
+				pEvent.markProcessed() ;
+			}
+		}
+	}

+A dispatcher ...

+	public void doSomething() {

+		System.out.prinln ("Ping : fPingScope.dispatch(new Ping()).isProcessed()) ;

+	}

+_EventScope.dispatch_ returns the event itself so, if you see above, chaining is quite handy when processing return values.

 ## some notes

 - the check wether a receiver has the appropriate handler method is done at runtime, when EventScope.register is called.
 A very elaborate, clear and loud exception is thrown when a problem occurrs.

 - ticino events uses soft references.
-If listeners get garbage collected, ticino events also will remove them, so make sure your listeners will not vanish.
+If listeners get garbage collected, ticino events also will remove them, so make sure your listeners will not vanish because of sole purpose listenijg to ticino.
+Use handler types instead and store them in the class that instantiates them.

 - a good place  to instantiate event scopes is a main method, or a spring context.